mitchell-lang/docs/getting-started.md

 Download and install [TightVNC](https://www.tightvnc.com/).

-Run TightVNC.
+Run the TightVNC Viewer for Windows.
 Connect to `hostname:n` where `hostname` is the domain name of the server with which you were provided and
 `n` is the machine number that you were assigned.
 You should have been provided with a password for the machine.